VET335 Laboratory animal science

 9 hours practice in 2nd semester is mandatory and requires active participation.
 Absence must be taken again together with one of the other groups or it can be possible to arrange special days for students who need to retake some of the mandatory practicals.

-Exam last day in the course week will be a multiple choice test.
+Exam last day in the course week will be a multiple choice exam.
 Pass/not pass.
 The requironment for pass is 50 %.
 Re-sit is arranged 4 weeks after the censorship

 Practice in 2nd semester have to be done and passed.